Mira Nair: Career

 Before she became a filmmaker, Nair was interested in acting.
 While in India, she performed in plays written by Badal Sircar, a Bengali dramatist and theatre director.
 While she studied film at Harvard, Nair also became involved in the theatre program.
 She won a Boylston Prize for her performance of Jocasta's speech from Seneca's Oedipus.

 In 2002 Nair was interviewed by American theatre critic and biographer John Lahr, in which she shared much about her early life and career to this point.

-In a 2004 interview with FF2 Media's Jan Huttner, Nair commented on her filmmaking process:It's all in how I do it.
+In a 2004 interview with FF2 Media's Jan Lisa Huttner, Nair commented on her filmmaking process:It's all in how I do it.
 Keeping the bums on the seats is very important to me.
 It requires that ineffable thing called rhythm and balance in movie-making.
 Foils have to be created, counter-weights.
 From the intimacy, let's say, of a love scene to the visceral, jugular quality of war.
 That shift is something in the editing, how one cuts from the intimate to the epic that keeps you there waiting.
 The energy propels you.

 In an interview with Image Journal in 2017, Nair said that she had chosen directing over any other art form because it was collaborative.
 She said, "That's why I am neither a photographer nor writer, I like to work with people, and my strength, if any, is that.
 Working with life."